-There were several important developments in regard to Budget Estimates for Revenue and Expenditure presented by me last year.
+44. There were several important developments in regard to Budget Estimates for Revenue and Expenditure presented by me last year.
 As I mentioned a little while ago, tax revenues have exceeded Budget Estimates by a large margin.
 The Revised Estimates show an increase of Rs.
-2,476 crore, which is 21 per cent higher than last year's tax realisation, and 10 per cent higher than the Budget Estimates for 1985-86.
-Direct Taxes will be 15 per cent higher than the Budget Estimates and Income-tax collections are expected to be as much as 36 per cent higher.
-This order of increase in Direct Tax collections is unprecedented.
+2476 crores, which is 21 per cent higher than last years' tax realisation, and 10 per cent higher than the Budget Estimates for 1985-86.
+Direct Taxes will be 15 per cent higher than the Budget Estimates and Income-tax Collections are expected to be as much as 36 per cent higher.
+This order of increase in Direct Tax collections is unprecendented.
 The Centre's share of taxes will increase by 19 per cent over 1984-85 and that of States by 30 per cent.
 Another heartening feature of fiscal developments is the sharp increase in Small Savings collections.
 These will be 23 per cent higher than the Budget Estimates and 32 per cent more than the previous year.

-As regards other receipts, Non-tax Revenue will be 2 per cent higher and capital receipts including market borrowings, external assistance and small savings will show an overall increase of 8 per cent.
+- 45. As regards other receipts, Non-tax Revenue will be 2 per cent higher and capital receipts including market borrowings, external assistance and small savings will show an overall increase of 8 per cent. - 46.
 Taking advantage of buoyancy in tax revenues and satisfactory behaviour of other economic indicators, including the high level of food stocks, the Government decided to step up the Central Plan by Rs.
-1,594 crore.
+1594 crores.
 The Revised Estimate for the Central Plan is Rs.
-20,094 crore as against Budget Estimates of Rs.
-18,500 crore.
+20094 crores as against Budget Estimates of Rs.
+18500 crores.
 Budgetary support for the Central Plan has been stepped up by Rs.
-1,484 crore or by 13 per cent.
-In the additional allocations, particular care has been taken to provide adequately for the infrastructure sectors like railways, steel and aluminium on the one hand and anti-poverty programmes on the other.
+1484 crores or by 13 per cent.
+In the additional allocations, particular care has been taken to provide adequately for the infrastructure sectors like railways, steel and aluminium on the one hand and anti-poverty programmes on the other. - 47.
 Several States continued to face problems of resources in the first half of the current year.
 A number of steps were taken to help them in overcoming these problems.
-I shall refer to them a little later.
+I shall refer to them a little later. - 48.
 Coming to non-Plan expenditure, additional provisions amounting to Rs.
-440 crore were made for interim relief, liberalised ad hoc bonus, pensionary benefits and additional dearness allowance sanctioned to Government employees in the current year.
+440 crores were made for interim relief, liberalised ad hoc bonus, pensionary benefits and additional dearness allowance sanctioned to Government employees in the current year. - 49.
 Defence expenditure is placed at Rs.
-7,862 crore as against Budget Estimate of Rs.
-7,686 crore.
+7862 crores as against Budget Estimate of Rs.
+7686 crores.
 Interest payments are estimated at Rs.
-7,400 crore, which is about 5 per cent higher than the Budget Estimate of Rs.
-7,075 crore.
+7400 crores, which is about 5 per cent higher than the Budget Estimate of Rs.
+7075 crores. - 50.
 There was, however, substantial increase during the year on account of food and fertiliser subsidies.
 The Revised Estimates for these subsidies are Rs.
-1,650 crore and Rs.
-2,050 crore representing an increase of 50 per cent and 14 per cent respectively, over the Budget Estimates.
-Altogether, subsidies will be 24 per cent higher than the Budget Estimates.
+1650 crores and Rs.
+2050 crores representing an increase of 50 per cent and 14 per cent respectively, over the Budget Estimates.
+Altogether, subsidies will be 24 per cent higher than the Budget Estimates. - 51.
 The Revised Estimates for total receipts are Rs.
-46,017 crore as against the Revised Estimates of expenditure of Rs.
-50,507 crore, leaving a deficit of Rs.
-4,490 crore.
-The Budget deficit is thus expected to be higher than the Budget Estimates.
+46017 crores as against the Revised Estimates of expenditure of

+Rs.
+50507 crores, leaving a deficit of Rs.
+4490 crores.
+The Budget deficit is thus expected to be higher than the Budget Estimatees.
 However, despite this, the rate of growth of money supply in the economy has been lower than in the previous year.
-The deficit has been absorbed by the economy without unduly aggravating the overall liquidity positions.
+The deficit has been absorbed by the economy without unduly aggravating the overall liquidity positition.